CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 4.4 Immediate Suspension

-Upon the occurrence of any Event of Default, the Company reserves the right to immediately suspend the Client's access to the Platform, including all dispatch, routing, and payment processing functionality, without prior notice and without liability.
-The Company shall notify the Client of such suspension in writing as soon as reasonably practicable following the suspension being enacted.
+Upon the occurrence of any Event of Default, the Company reserves the right to immediately suspend the Client's access to the Platform — including the Towpal Integration and all Towpal lead routing — without prior notice and without liability.
+The Company shall notify the Client of such suspension in writing as soon as reasonably practicable.

-Following suspension under Clause 4.4, the Client shall have a period of seven (7) calendar days from the date of the Company's written suspension notice ("the Cure Period") to remedy the Event of Default in full, including by: (a) settling all outstanding MRR Fees in full; (b) providing written confirmation from Stripe that the Connected Stripe Account has been reinstated and is in good standing; or (c) taking such other remedial action as the Company may reasonably require.
+Following suspension under Clause 4.4, the Client shall have seven (7) calendar days from the date of the written suspension notice to remedy the Event of Default in full, including by: (a) settling all outstanding MRR Fees; (b) providing written confirmation from Stripe that the Connected Stripe Account has been reinstated; or (c) taking such other remedial action as the Company reasonably requires.

-If the Client fails to remedy the Event of Default in full within the Cure Period, the Company may, by written notice to the Client with immediate effect, terminate this Agreement in its entirety.
-Upon termination under this Clause 4.6: (a) all software access shall be permanently revoked; (b) the Assigned Territory and any Exclusivity rights shall revert to the Company immediately; (c) all outstanding MRR Fees and any other sums due under this Agreement shall become immediately due and payable; and (d) the Company shall be entitled to exercise all remedies available to it at law or in equity.
+If the Client fails to remedy the Event of Default within the Cure Period, the Company may, by written notice with immediate effect, terminate this Agreement.
+Upon such termination: (a) all Platform access, including the Towpal Integration, shall be permanently revoked; (b) the Assigned Territory and all Exclusive Territory Rights shall revert to the Company immediately; (c) Towpal Ltd will be notified to cease lead routing to the Client; (d) all outstanding MRR Fees shall become immediately due and payable; and (e) the Company shall be entitled to exercise all remedies available at law or in equity.

-Termination of this Agreement shall not affect any rights, remedies, obligations, or liabilities of either party that have accrued up to the date of termination.
+Termination of this Agreement shall not affect any rights, remedies, obligations, or liabilities of either party accrued up to the date of termination.

 CLAUSE 5 — TERMINATION FOR CONVENIENCE